Feminist. Writer. Bridge Builder.

 My life's work is our collective healing across the generations.

-In addition to Ph.D. work in Ethnic Studies, I completed an additional 2-years of full coursework in a second Ph.D. program in Gender, Race, Sexuality, and Social Justice at the University of British Columbia, where I was a 4F Fellow.
+In addition to my Ph.D. in Ethnic Studies, I completed an additional 2-years of full coursework in a second Ph.D. program in Gender, Race, Sexuality, and Social Justice at the University of British Columbia.
+I was a 4F Fellow, and I focused on intersections of relational psychoanalysis and Black feminist studies.
+I also designed and ran a pilot training program for therapists to engage feminist studies, ethnic studies, Black studies, postcolonial studies, queer studies, and Indigenous studies.

-I trained as a psychodynamic therapist from 2005–2007.
+Before my extensive academic research, I also trained as a psychodynamic therapist from 2005–2007, focusing on object relations and relational theory.
 I never practiced as a clinician, but my training and collaborations with those in the field of mental health continue to shape my approach to teaching social theory.
 I read widely and deeply in psychoanalysis and psychodynamic research.

-Since 2006, I have prioritized designing and innovating courses, collaborations, and workshops outside traditional academia in my efforts to build bridges.
+Since 2006, I have prioritized designing and innovating courses, collaborations, and workshops outside academia in my efforts to build bridges across sets of knowledges.

 Because I am interdisciplinary in my approach, my research has given me knowledge in what it means to create knowledge across professions and disciplines—a foundational practice for the kinds of partnerships I create with my consulting models.

-With the feminist knowledge I offer, I collaborate and create synergy across areas of expertise, whether that is with medical practitioners, K-12 educators, athletes therapists, business leaders, activists, and artists.
+With the feminist knowledge I teach, I collaborate and create synergy across areas of expertise, whether that is with medical practitioners, journalists, K-12 educators, athletes therapists, business leaders, activists, and artists.

 No one field of knowledge has all the needed answers for the vast complexity

-But I believe that feminist models of collaborative work
+I believe that feminist models of collaboration and coalitions—

 help us shift status quo assumptions and rewrite together